-JustSpeak was formed in Wellington in 2011 as a youth branch of Rethinking Crime and Punishment.
+JustSpeak, a charity, was formed in Wellington in 2011 as a youth branch of Rethinking Crime and Punishment and part of the Robson Hanan Trust.
 We are made up of a National Leadership Group and an ever growing group of JustSpeakers.
 On 8 August 2012, the same day that JustSpeak celebrated one year of monthly forums, JustSpeak launched in Auckland as well.

 JustSpeak aims to empower young people from all walks of life to think independently and speak out about justice issues that they care about or that affect them.
 We are working for change through innovation, a sense of urgency and a belief that we can achieve a more just Aotearoa.